E.G. Simmons Conservation Park

 Location and Hours

 $2 per vehicle.
-Up to 8 people per vehicle.
-Camping, rentals and boat ramp access extra.
+Up to 8 people per vehicle. $5 boat launch fee.
+Camping and rentals extra.

 Ever since the mid-1960s, outdoor enthusiasts have been enamored by the natural beauty of E.G. Simmons Regional Park, which is located eighteen miles south of Tampa and three miles north of Ruskin on Tampa Bay.